Universal Rank Inference via Residual Subsampling with Application to Large Networks: Rank inference via residual subsampling

 It is seen that Theorem \ref{thm: m-choice} allows for a wide range of values for $m$.
 In theory, any $m$ satisfying \eqref{eq:m-cond1} guarantees the asymptotic size and power of our test.
 In implementation, we found smaller $m$ in this range yields better empirical size.

-It is also seen from \eqref{eq:m-cond1} that RIRS works with very sparse networks.
-In fact, the only sparsity condition imposed by \eqref{eq:m-cond1} is that $\theta_n = \max_{i\neq j}\sigma_{ij}^2 \gg n^{-1+\ep/2}$, where $\ep$ is a constant that can be arbitrarily small.
-In SBM, this corresponds to the very sparse setting with average degree of order $n^{-1+\ep/2}$.
-Our sparsity condition is significantly weaker than the ones in related work in the literature.
+It is also seen from \eqref{eq:m-cond1} that RIRS works with sparse networks.
+In fact, the only sparsity condition imposed by \eqref{eq:m-cond1} is that {$\theta_n \gg n^{-1}K^{3/2}(\log n)^{2+\delta+\ep_1/2}$}.
+Our sparsity condition is weaker than many existing ones in related work in the literature.
 In particular, both \cite{BickelSarkar16} and \cite{L16} considered dense SBM with $\theta_n$ bounded below by some constant.

-We remark that sparser models have been considered in the network literature, though mostly in estimation instead of inference problems.
-For example, \cite{wang2017} proposed a model selection criterion for estimating $K$ under the very sparse setting of SBM with $n\theta_n/\log n \rightarrow \infty$. \cite{LL15} established the consistency of their method for estimating $K$ under the setting $n\theta_n = O(1)$.
-We need slightly stronger assumption on the sparsity level because we consider the statistical inference problem of hypothesis testing, which involves more delicate analyses for establishing the asymptotic distributions of the test statistic.
+We remark that sparse models have been considered in the network literature, though mostly in estimation instead of inference problems.
+For example, \cite{wang2017} proposed a model selection criterion for estimating $K$ under the sparse setting of SBM with $n\theta_n/\log n \rightarrow \infty$. \cite{LL15} established the consistency of their method for estimating $K$ under the setting $n\theta_n = O(1)$.
+We consider the statistical inference problem of hypothesis testing, which involves more delicate analyses for establishing the asymptotic distributions of the test statistic.